Eschatologue/CM_wiki/docs/class/barbarian/battlerager.md

 ### Level 3: Ravager Armor

 You adorn your armor with crude spikes with which you can slam your enemies.
-You gain a set of Smith’s Tools and you have proficiency with them.
-You can spend 1 minute using the Smith’s Tools to turn a set of Light or Medium Armor into your Ravager Armor, fastening metal spikes to it.
+You gain a set of Smith's Tools and you have proficiency with them.
+You can spend 1 minute using the Smith's Tools to turn a set of Light or Medium Armor into your Ravager Armor, fastening metal spikes to it.

 While wearing your Ravager Armor, you gain the following benefits: